 - What are the key things (top three, top five) that students need to understand by looking at this image?

 - How is the knowledge gained from this image going to be assessed?
 What will students be asked about that relates to this image?

 - If you took this image out of the page and replaced it with the alt text, would the page still make sense?

-- National Center for Accessible Media: Guidelines for Describing STEM Images: In-depth guidelines and recommendations for writing alt text for graphs, charts, and diagrams.
+- National Center for Accessible Media: Guidelines for Describing STEM Images: Detailed information on how to write alt text for STEM images.